 Even though PSVT doesn’t seem to lead to serious long-term health issues, you should still talk to your doctor.
 These symptoms could be signs of another health problem.

-A muscle in the upper chambers of your heart sends out an electrical signal.
+Cells in the upper chambers of your heart send out an electrical signal.
 Sometimes the signal messes up and keeps going around in a circle.
 This leads to a speeding heartbeat, or PSVT.
 Doctors don’t always know why PSVT happens.
 It may be because of genetic issues with your heart tissue or electrical signaling.
 Certain things can trigger your symptoms, like:

 The doctor will ask you about your health history and symptoms.
 They’ll do an exam.
 A racing heart would be an obvious sign.
 But they’ll need more information to figure out if PSVT is the problem.
 Something else may be causing your fast pulse, like certain heart and thyroid conditions.
 Mental health issues like anxiety could also be a reason.
 Tests that can help your doctor figure out if it’s PSVT include: